zuleika326/phase-0-completing-assignments-learn-lab-gem/README.md

 One way to fork an assignment is to click the Octocat button to go to the assignment's GitHub repo and fork directly from that page.
 (We'll go through that process in a later lesson.)
-However, the easiest way to fork the assignment is by clicking the **Fork** button.
-Either method will work, but we recommend you use the **Fork** button because it will automate some assignment steps for you when you get a bit farther along in the curriculum.
+However, the easiest way to fork the assignment is by clicking the **Fork** button at the top of the page.
+It looks like this:

 ![fork link](https://curriculum-content.s3.amazonaws.com/fork-link.png)

-This is just a picture, the button is up at the top of the page

 Clicking the **Fork** button will do one of two things — it will either start the forking process or bring you to a page where you select where to create your